 The next settings to choose from are our manual or dynamic minimum/maximum pricing.

 Our Manual Minimum/Maximum price allows you to choose an exact price value that will restrict our system from pricing above or below.
-If you were to change a price outside of these boundaries, whether accidental or intentional, our system will restrict this action so that you can remain secure in knowing your prices are within a safe boundary.
+If you were to change a price outside of these boundaries, whether accidentally or intentionally, our system will restrict this action so that you can remain secure in knowing your prices are within a safe boundary.

 Our Dynamic Minimum/Maximum option allows our system to calculate your price boundaries using a specific formula that you determine.
 The dynamic boundaries can be calculated using Cost, Cost + fees, MAP Price or Retail Price.
 If you choose to use our dynamic feature and select cost + fees for example, a modification to the product cost and/or the fees we import from Amazon would change the minimum/maximum price in dynamic fashion.

 Additionally, we offer an “Optional Modifier” that allows you to choose a custom dollar or percentage value that can increase or decrease the manual or dynamic price by a certain amount.

 After making your Profit Protection selections and creating your pricing strategy the next step is to make changes to your Manual Minimum/Maximum prices or the values driving your Dynamic Minimum/Maximum Prices.
 You have two options of accomplishing this task, either in the Listing Workspace or in bulk via a file upload.